opulo-inc/ohai/docs/lumen/y-gantry/index.md

 ## Preparing back-leg

-!!!info "Create 2x `back-leg` subassemblies per LumenPnP, one for each y-gantry-left/right, by following the steps below"

 - Remove any stringing from the 3D print with a heat gun
 - Insert an `m5-hex-nut` into the bottom of the `back-leg` 3D print
 	- Finger strength *should* be sufficient to install this fastener into position